Aetherinox/csf-firewall/README.md

 <br />

-The docker patch allows for you to restart CSF without having to restart your docker containers.
+The docker patch does several things:
+- Allows for you to restart CSF without having to restart your docker containers.
+- Scans every container you have set up in docker and adds a white-list firewall rule

 <br />